 Stephanie Ellis Schlaifer

 The Fall 2016 Greyfriar Writer-in-Residence was Stephanie Ellis Schlaifer.
 Schlaifer is a poet and an installation artist in St. Louis, MO.
 Her debut poetry collection, Cleavemark, was published in summer 2016 by Boaat Press.
 Her poems have appeared in Denver Quarterly, LIT, Colorado Review, Fence, and elsewhere.
 She was selected for Best New Poets 2015.
-Schlaifer delivered the Greyfriar Living Literature Series Reading on Monday, October 17th at 7:30 pm in The Maloney Great Room • Sarazen Student Union.
+Schlaifer delivered the Greyfriar Living Literature Series Reading on Monday, October 17th at 7:30 pm in The Maloney Great Room located in the Sarazen Student Union.
 On Tuesday, October 18th, Schlaifer hosted a Craft Talk entitled “Hybrid Practice: Poetry, Ekphrasis & Visual Culture.”

 Christine Sneed